mddazure/azure-vwan-microhack/README.md

 ![image](images/scenario-4-edit-branch.png)

-:beetle: You may get an error message similar to this:
+:ant: You may get an error message similar to this:

 "Deployment template validation failed: 'The resource 'Microsoft.Network/vpnGateways/microhack-we-hub-vng/vpnConnections/onprem' at line '183' and column '9' is defined multiple times in a template."